deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

      | .metadata.namespace + "\t" + .metadata.name' -r | sort | uniq
    ```

    Sometimes, some static Pods may remain running (for example, `kubernetes-api-proxy-*`).
-This is due to the fact that kubelet does not restart the Pod despite changing the corresponding manifest, because the image used is the same for the Deckhouse CE and EE editions.
+This is due to the fact that kubelet does not restart the Pod despite changing the corresponding manifest, because the image used is the same for the Deckhouse CE and EE.
 To make sure that the corresponding manifests have also been changed, run the following command on any master node:

    ```shell
    grep -ri 'deckhouse.io/deckhouse/ee' /etc/kubernetes | grep -v backup